What Are Pellet Grills?

 While you can use these tips as a guide, it’s always a good idea to have plenty of pellets on hand so you don’t risk running out while you’re cooking.

-Pellets for pellet grills and smokers come in a variety of wood types — including blends of different woods — adding unique flavors to food.
+Can you use any pellets in your grill or smoker?
+Pellets come in a variety of wood types — including blends of different woods — adding unique flavors to food.
 Pellets enhance the flavors of a variety of foods, from fall-off-the-bone ribs to sweet and crunchy corn on the cob.

 Below are a few popular wood pellets and their flavor profiles: